volodymyrhudyma/blog/content/blog/lazy-loading-in-react-with-react-lazy-and-suspense.md

 );
 ```

-The above code will automatically load the bundle containing the **Example** component when this component is first rendered.
+The above code automatically loads the bundle containing the **Example** component when that component is first rendered.

 If the component is never rendered - it would never be loaded.